 The flowers stay open almost 9 days vs. 4-5 days and on the first day, the flowers remain open the whole day rather than half day.
 Nymphaea carpentariae go dormant later and continue flowering in colder weather.
 This waterlily is an Australian tropical waterlily.

-The name Nymphaea carpentariae is after the Gulf of Carpentaria and the cultivar of Nymphaea carpentariae ‘Julia Leu’ is Andre Leu who is the husband of Julia Leu which the flower is named after.
+The name Nymphaea carpentariae is after the Gulf of Carpentaria.
+The cultivar of Nymphaea carpentariae ‘Julia Leu’ is Andre Leu.
+He is the husband of Julia Leu which the flower is named after.
 Julia leu lives in Douglas Shire with her husband and they run an organic fruit farm in Lower Daintree.
 She has also been on the Douglas Shire Council and a Mayor for two Terms.
 Andre Leu is an expert in and an authority on the Australian subgenus of waterlilies, Anecphya.
 Nymphaea carpentariae ‘Julia Leu’ is an Australian, day blooming, tropical water lily.

-Tropical waterlilies must have a minimum of 5 hours direct sunlight and more sun means more flowers.
+Tropical waterlilies must have a minimum of 5 hours of direct sunlight.
+More sun means more flowers.
 They require at least 6in or 15cm of water over the soil.
 Plant them in any garden soil but not peat moss or bark, in general, you should not use a material that will float in the water.